X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 The device number corresponds to the hardware device where the file lives.
 On the X16,
 $08 would be the SD card.

 The secondary address has some special meanings.
-FILLMEIN
+When used with `OPEN` the following
+applies:

+  * $0 = Load
+  * $1 = Save
+  * $2-$E = Random R/W access (unless you specify the access type in the file string)
+  * $F = Command Channel

 ---

 #### Function Name: `SETNAM`

 Purpose: Set file name
 Call Address: \$FFBD
 Communication Registers: .A, .X, .Y
 Preparatory routines: SETLFS
 Error returns: None
 Registers affected: .A, .X, .Y

 **Description:** Inform the kernal the name of the file that is to later be opened.
  A is filename length, X is low byte of filename pointer, Y is high byte of filename pointer.